 Here is the layout of the paper.
 In \S \ref{sec:QqSchur}, we review the definition of the Hecke--Clifford superalgebra $\HCR$ over a commutative ring $R$ and its standard basis.
 We then introduce certain (induced) $q$-permutation supermodules and define the \qq-Schur superalgebra $\mc Q_q(n,r;R)$.
 In \S \ref{sec:permutation supermodules}, we study the properties of $q$-permutations supermodules and investigate some new bases.
 In \S \ref{element}, we introduce some special elements in the Clifford superalgebras which is the key to a basis for the endomorphism algebra of the induced $q$-trivial representation.
 An integral basis and the base change property for the \qq-Schur superalgebra are given in \S \ref{sec:integral basis}.
 We then identify the \qq-Schur superalgebras as quotients of the quantum queer supergroup in \S6.
-Using the identification, we establish a classification of irreducible representations of the \qq-Schur superalgebra in the last section.
+Using the identification together with a work by Jones and Nazarov \cite{JN}, a complete set of irreducible polynomial (super)representations of the quantum queer supergroup is constructed in the last section.

 {\it Throughout the paper}, let $\Z_2=\{0,1\}$.
 We will use a twofold meaning for $\Z_2$.
 We will regard $\Z_2$ as an abelian group when we use it to describe a superspace.
 However, for a matrix or an $n$-tuple with entries in $\Z_2$, we will regard it as a subset of $\Z$.